Tours & Pricing

 I have lived here most all my life and am well known on our island paradise.
 I reserve the right to refuse service to uncool people, and those whom do not comply with the laws or common decency.
 For example: We do not feed the alligators chickens for good reason.
 You may not "bronco bull ride" a manatee.
 Alcohol may not be permitted.
 Only dead shells may be collected - if a shell contains a live inhabitant, we allow them to live thus ensuring there will be more shells for future generations.
 An exception to this rule might be if we go collect scallops during scallop season, we eat those!

-I Do not publish all my routes online.
-I don't want everyone to know about the special places I have found by countless hours/days?
-YEARS of exploring.
 Like I have done, you may go to www.Paddling.com or www.PaddleFlorida.Net and find 100+ kayak routes within a few hours from Clearwater Beach.
 Yes, I have been to most at some point and narrowed it down to the best.
 Below however will give you some ideas.
 Additionally, this page contains some Alternate Options and links to my "Competitors" .
 Why would I send business to my competition?
 The fact is there is no way I can possibly provide my services to everyone that calls me, often at the last minute.
 I am an one man show and have no interest in hiring employees, investing in more kayaks and gear and making my life more complicated.
-This is a fun enjoyable business for me, I am not in it solely for the money like some others are.
+This is a fun enjoyable business for me, and I intend on keeping it that way.
 My reward is my happiness and enjoyment sharing my love of nature and the places we go, the excitement on a kids face seeing their first manatee - money can not buy that.

 I simply do my best to treat everyone fairly and equitably.
 On behalf of everyone here on our #1 beach waiting to serve you - hotels, restaurants and other attractions we look forward to your visit to our beautiful beaches!